There is no shortage of free information online.

 - Utilizing browser caching.
 Browser caching essentially “stores” your website on past visitors computers, so it loads faster the next time they visit your site.
 Research shows that enabling a full cache for a website can reduce the website loading time from 2.4 seconds to 0.9 seconds!
 That’s huge.

-If you’ve implemented these changes and your website is still loading slowly, feel free to reach out to me.
+If you are using WordPress, here is a thorough guide to help you to speed up WordPress.
+But if you’ve implemented these changes and your website is still loading slowly, feel free to reach out to me.
 I’d be happy to take a look and see what might need to be done to fix it!

 Mobile E-commerce Best Practices